Best Ultra Wide Monitor for Mac in 2022 – Reviews and Buyer’s Guide

 The LG 34UC98 is my first recommendation for Mac, it is a budget 34-inch curved ultrawide monitor which is offering an IPS panel with 3440×1440 resolution and AMD FreeSync technology.

-But keep in mind, this monitor is recommended for those who have the latest Mac models, however, if your MacBook has ThunderBolt 1/2 port then it could be a solid choice.
+But keep in mind, this monitor isn’t recommended for those who have the latest Mac models, however, if your MacBook has ThunderBolt 1/2 port then it could be a solid choice.
 If your device is having a ThunderBolt 3 port, then you can scroll down for better options.

 The LG 34UC98 features a high-resolution IPS panel which provides accurate 99% sRGB colors gamut, ideal for professional photographers of graphics designers.
 Moreover, with game mode and FreeSync technology provides the ghost or tearing-free gaming.